pivlab/manubot-ai-editor-evals/abstract/cases/general/inputs/expected.md

 The contents contained a riddle: "Dr. E. Brown knows what makes time travel possible."
 "The flux capacitor!" exclaimed McAdams.
 "We need to get this to the lab A.S.A.P. for forensic analysis."
-On the back of the note read a mysterious message.
-«¿Quién botará la puerca afuera?»
+On the back of the note, a mysterious message read «¿Quién botará la puerca afuera?»